Our Lady of Consolation: France

 The dioceses of Vannes, Valence, Montpelier, Laval, Nantes, Périgueux, Tours and many others, dedicated churches or chapels to Our Lady of Consolation.

+The French painter and artisan, William-Adolphe Bouguereau painted the image Mater Afflictorum in 1875, featuring the Blessed Virgin Mary along with a lacrimating woman and deceased male child.
+It is housed in Musée des Arts décoratifs, Strasbourg, in Alsace, France.

 Germany

-Our Lady Comforter of the Afflicted is venerated in the Marian Basilica of Kevelaer.
+Our Lady, the Consoler of the Afflicted is venerated in the Marian Basilica of Kevelaer.
 In 1642 a copperplate engraving, representing Our Lady of Luxembourg, was installed in a sanctuary erected the same year.
 It is one of the best visited Catholic pilgrimage locations in north-western Europe.